 A: Potentially.
 Fruiting bodies (aka mushrooms) often indicate poor tree health and/or the presence of serious decay; a risk assessment to further evaluate the tree’s health and/or propensity for failure may be required.

-Q: Is it true that sunlit water drops from midday watering cause leaf burn?
+Q: Is it true that sunlit water drops from watering cause leaf burn?

 A: It depends.
-As per this study, sunlit water drops residing on smooth, hairless leaves are unlikely to damage the underlying leaf tissue, while water drops held above leaves by leaf hairs can indeed cause sunburn, if their focal regions fall on to the leaf surface.
+As per this study, sunlit water drops residing on smooth, hairless leaves are unlikely to damage the underlying leaf tissue.
+However, as per the same study, water drops held above leaves by leaf hairs can indeed cause sunburn, if their focal regions fall on to the leaf surface.

 Q: Do you offer any “organic” treatment options?